corpuschris/applied-statistics/README.md

 - Code cells are small and commented.
 - Markdown cells explain what I am doing and why.
 - Simulations use NumPy (official docs: https://numpy.org/doc/).
-- Plots for some problems are created with matplotlib (https://matplotlib.org/).
+- Plots for some problems (e.g. Problems 2 and 3) are created with matplotlib (https://matplotlib.org/).
 - The work is written for someone with a computing background.

 ---